Black box and White box testing terms have too many limits imposed on them.

 Post by May 6, 2024 8:53:08 AM · 4 min read

-Time to Challenge the Testing Orthodoxy
+It's Time to Challenge the Testing Orthodoxy

 Here are my issues with the White Box and Black Box testing terms.